-No Peeps for Halloween: marshmallow candy production shut down due to pandemic
+No Peeps for Halloween: Marshmallow candy production shut down due to pandemic

-AUSTIN (KXAN) — Trick-or-treating — however it will operate during COVID-19 — will be Peep-less this year after production of the marshmallow confections was halted due to the pandemic.
+Trick-or-treating — however it will operate during COVID-19 — will be Peep-less this year after the production of the marshmallow confections was halted due to the pandemic.

 The candy’s owner, Just Born, just announced its Peeps will not be available for Halloween — in addition to Christmas and Valentine’s Day, according to Axios.